 You should know that some of the bridges in Saint Petersburg during the Summer time rise in the middle of the night to allow passing traffic along the large Neva River.
 Although, they are an important part of the St Petersburg Attractions, this can cause some problems for people, both locals and tourists, who are out late – leaving them aground on the islands that make up St. Petersburg until a bridge is lowered.

-Checking out it can save you an unpleasant setback or help you plan a visit on your own!☺
+Checking out the night bridge schedules can save you an unpleasant setback or help you plan a visit on your own!

 Written by Davide C.